On the Topology of J-Groups: Introduction and statement of the results

 Theorem \ref{thm_COMPACT} suggests that there could be interesting examples of topological J-groups in the world of profinite groups.
 Naturally, one cannot expect the underlying space to tell us much about the group structure as many profinite groups are topologically just Cantor sets.
 However, one can say the following:

-\begin{Ltheorem}[Abelian Profinite J-Groups] \ \\ Let $G$ be an abelian profinite group. \begin{itemize} \item [(a)] If $G$ is torsion-free then $G$ is a topological J-group. \item [(b)] If $G$ is a torsion group then $G$ is a topological J-group if and only if the order of every element is an odd number. \end{itemize} \end{Ltheorem} This includes the group of $p$-adic integers for every prime number $p$, as well as the profinite completion of $\Z$.
+\begin{Ltheorem}[Abelian Profinite J-Groups] \ \\ Let $G$ be an abelian profinite group. \begin{itemize} \item [(a)] If $G$ is torsion-free then $G$ is a topological J-group. \item [(b)] If $G$ is a torsion group then $G$ is a topological J-group if and only if the order of every element is an odd number. \end{itemize} \end{Ltheorem} This includes the group of $p$-adic integers for every prime number $p$, as well as the profinite completion of $ \mathbb{Z}$ as new examples of topological J-groups.

 Although Theorem \ref{thm_PROFINITE} might look like a complete answer to the question whether an abelian profinite group is a topological J-group, unfortunately, there are abelian profinite groups where this theorem cannot be applied: